CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 23 Refactor based on feedback from hatchways and resubmit
     - basic small screen styling
-        - fix sidebar so it doesn't overlap
+        - fix sidebar and main content so it doesn't overlap
         - get login and signup back
         - get logout link back and in the right place
     - reconsider use of var (books.js, challenges.js)